Denture FAQ’s in Grand Rapids, MI

 Do dentures have to be removed at night?

 You should try to remove your dentures every night.
-After removal, clean them thoroughly and place them in a container with denture cleanser or water to soak overnight.
+After removal, clean them thoroughly and place them in a container with a denture cleanser or water to soak overnight.
 Doing this will ensure your dentures do not lose their shape and work to prolong their life by keeping them free of stains and bacteria buildup.
 Additionally, removing your dentures at night gives your gum tissues a chance to rest and heal.

 When should you consider dentures?